After selecting your configuration and reviewing the pricing, check I accept and click Configure.

 The correct answers are:

-View connection details and database URI - The inspect panel shows the connection information needed to connect to your database.
+Connection details including the database URI - You can find the connection string needed to connect your applications to the database.

 Summary